 Pick up, clean up, and securely stow all loose gear after each use.
 Do not walk away from any piece of loose equipment-- even if it is not yours, tie it down.

 Wear proper shoes when working on deck.
-Sandals or other flip-flop type of footwear which cannot be securely fastened to one's feet are unsafe and will not be tolerated for deck work.
+Sandals or other flip-flop type of footwear are unsafe and will not be tolerated for deck work.
+Closed toed shoes are required at all times while working on deck and in the labs.